Ashley-P/mytui/Documentation.md

     draw_radiobutton() Draws a radiobutton widget to the screen at the desired position.
 Anchoring of the label decides whether the label is on the left or right.

+    draw_canvas() Draws the canvas to the screen utilising the widgets array of CHAR_INFO structs.

 ---
 ## The \<widgets.h\> Header